jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 **5. I have more questions.
 Can we discuss further over email, phone, or Zoom?**

-If you have quick clarification questions, feel free to email me at jessie.sun@wustl.edu.
-I'm also happy to chat over the phone if you need more information (e.g., about how well our research interests align) to decide **whether** to apply.
-You can schedule a phone call by emailing me.
-I welcome your inquiries, but also look forward to carefully considering your application whether or not you get in touch beforehand!
+For equity reasons, I do not meet with potential applicants before the application date has closed.
+If you have quick clarification questions, feel free to email me at jessie.sun@wustl.edu!